Weis Frozen Foods

 C grade in Keep Forests Standing report

-Rainforest Action Network's 2022 report and scorecard "Keep Forests Standing" assessed 17 brands and banks on their efforts to address their contribution to the destruction of forests, ongoing land grabs, and violence against local and Indigenous communities.
+Rainforest Action Network's 2023 report and scorecard "Keep Forests Standing" assessed 10 brands on their efforts to address their contribution to the destruction of forests, ongoing land grabs, and violence against local and Indigenous communities.
 This company received a 'C' grade in the evaluation.

 Guide to Healthy Cleaning grade (A-D)